Coin Flip Wheel

 Is each coin flip truly 50/50?

-Can I define what Heads and Tails mean?
+Can I decide what Heads and Tails mean before I flip?

 Have more questions?
 Visit our complete FAQ page or explore all available wheels.